Tenglon/hyperbolic_action/README.md

-code for the paper Searching Actions on the Hyperbole.
+code for the paper **Searching Actions on the Hyperbole**.

-The code is comming soon.
+The current code includes all the essentials to re-implement our paper, The demo code is comming soon.

+# Requirements
+pytorch == 1.4.0
+geoopt == 0.2.0

 If you fail to use this code, please email me (uestc.longteng@gmail.com)